Table of Contents

 javascript: window.open("https://example.com");

-To save it as a bookmarklet: create a new bookmark in your browser, set the name to whatever you want, and paste the JavaScript code — starting with javascript: — into the URL field.
+To save it as a bookmarklet, make a new bookmark in your browser.
+Set the name to whatever you want.
+Then paste the JavaScript code — starting with javascript: — into the URL field.

 Sharing a bookmarklet